sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

   destination: duckdb
   dataset_name: github_events_dataset
 ```
-You can declare all arguments of `dlt.pipeline` in this section.
-For a full list of arguments, refer to the [docstrings](https://github.com/dlt-hub/dlt/blob/71b4975c70d1931750b3245e919a520a2400e870/dlt/pipeline/__init__.py#L30).
+You can declare all arguments of `data_load_tool.pipeline` in this section.
+For a full list of arguments, refer to the [docstrings](https://github.com/dlt-hub/data_load_tool/blob/71b4975c70d1931750b3245e919a520a2400e870/data_load_tool/pipeline/__init__.py#L30).

 ### Datasets

 The datasets section defines datasets that live on a destination (defined in the destinations section).
 Any datasets declared in the [pipeline section](#pipelines) are automatically created if not declared here.
-Read more about datasets in dlt+ [here](../core-concepts/datasets.md).
+Read more about datasets in data_load_tool+ [here](../core-concepts/datasets.md).

 ```yaml
 datasets: